 If you opt for Astra Premium, you’ll get access to over 180 ready-to-use starter sites.
 This number is far more than what you receive with GeneratePress Premium.
 However, you should note that this number includes duplicate websites created for different In WordPress, a page is a content type that is used to create non-dynamic pages on a website.
 Pages are typica...
 More builders.

 GeneratePress doesn’t offer starter sites in its free version, although you can access them with the premium package.
 If you upgrade, you can use starter sites built for the native WordPress customizer.
 There are also six options built with Beaver Builder and 14 made for Elementor.

 For example, Astra includes multiple e-commerce starter sites:

 Moreover, it offers a dedicated Easy Digital Downloads module.
-If you’re already using this plugin, then Astra may have the edge over GeneratePress:
+If you’re already using this A plugin is a software component that adds specific features and functionality to your WordPress website.
+Esse...
+More, then Astra may have the edge over GeneratePress:

 White-labelling can be helpful if you’re designing or developing websites for a third party.
 Astra has a dedicated white-label feature, which GeneratePress currently doesn’t offer.
 Therefore, Astra could be a great choice for WordPress agencies or freelance designers and developers.

 Overall, Astra is slightly more generous with its free features.
 However, GeneratePress still provides everything you need to create and run a successful WordPress site.